 Instructions

-- Heat oil in a deep pan over medium heat.
-Deep-fry the potatoes until golden and crisp, then drain on paper towels.
+- Heat oil for deep frying in a deep pan over medium heat.
+Fry the potatoes until golden and crispy, then remove them from the oil and place them on paper towels to drain.

-- Pour in the tomato sauce and stir to coat the onion and garlic, then cover and cook for 5 minutes.
+- Pour in ¾ cup (200 g) tomato sauce, stir gently, then cover the pan and cook for 5 minutes.

-- Add the deep-fried potatoes on top of the sauce without stirring, then add the cooked green peas.
+- Place the fried potatoes over the sauce without stirring, then add 5.5 oz (160 g) cooked green peas.

-- Make two wells in the mixture and crack the eggs into them.
+- Make 2 small wells in the mixture and crack 2 eggs into them.
+Scatter 3.5 oz (100 g) chorizo, cut into small cubes, around the pan.

 Notes